Josh Bennett

 Community Involvement

 At the core of civic architecture lies the relationship between buildings and their occupants' daily needs.
-Josh learns these needs by spending time with the people who will use his buildings.
+Josh learns these needs by spending time with the people who will use each building.
 He studies how emergency responders move during crisis situations, how social workers interact with citizens seeking help, and how administrators manage complex operations.
 These direct observations shape spaces that anticipate and support essential community services.

 Josh encourages his teams to examine and challenge standard design practices.
 His method of persistent inquiry leads to solutions for governmental centers, court buildings, and public safety facilities, where security requirements must align with community access.
 By observing how different public services intersect and support each other, his teams create buildings that adapt to changing community needs while maintaining their essential civic purpose.